SATS Ltd: 2010–present

 On 25 October 2011, SATS announced that it will be selling Daniels Group to Hain Celestial Group.

 On 23 December 2011, the SATS-Creuers consortium (a joint venture between SATS Ltd. (SATS) and Creuers del Port de Barcelona S.A.
 (Creuers)) won the bid to manage the new Marina Bay Cruise Centre Singapore.
 SATS-Creuers beat out competition from the Singapore Cruise Centre (SCC), the incumbent cruise port operator in Singapore, which operates the existing facilities at HarbourFront and Jurong Port.

 2nd re-branding exercise

-SATS used to be part of the Singapore Airlines Group and was divested from SIA on 1 Sep 2009.
+SATS used to be part of the Singapore Airlines Group and was divested from SIA on 1 September 2009.

-On 08 January 2010, it unveiled a new uniform for its front-line staff at the Singapore Changi Airport.
-The uniform change is SATS’ eleventh since 1973.
+On 8 January 2010, it unveiled a new uniform for its front-line staff at the Singapore Changi Airport.
+The uniform change is SATS' eleventh since 1973.

 The company also changed its name from "Singapore Airport Terminal Services Limited to "SATS Ltd". on 30 July 2010.

 On 7 June 2011, SATS unveiled a new brand identity.
 The group was initially engaged in ground handling and airline catering in Singapore.
 It has since transformed itself into Asia's largest gateway services and aviation food services network and has operations at 60 locations in 14 countries.

 Acquisition of Worldwide Flight Services

-On 28 September 2022, SATS announced its acquisition of the world's largest air cargo handler Worldwide Flight Services for $1.64 billion.
+On 28 September 2022, SATS announced its acquisition of the world's largest air cargo handler Worldwide Flight Services (WFS) for $1.64 billion.